MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalSynchronizationTemplate.md

 Update (override) the synchronization template associated with a given application.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgServicePrincipalSynchronizationTemplate](/powershell/module/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationTemplate?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)